bruttozz/real-estate-website/README.md

 ## Development server

+I will register a domain for this project, after that I will deploy it so everyone will get the access to it.
+Right now it is a beta version.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding